2nil-web/li/README.md

-# An interpreter example based on the options class
+# A line interpreter example based on the options class

 *Compiles in C++ under Linux and Windows with gcc and with msvc under Windows only.*